uvarov-frontend/vanilla-calendar-pro/tests/browser/README.md

 `run.mjs` packs `package/dist` using `pnpm pack`, extracts it into a temporary consumer project, starts Vite on an available localhost port, and invokes Cypress.
 The real `examples/*.ts` files import the extracted package without changing their options.
 Existing demo pages resolve `@src/index` and styles to the same published artifacts.
 API fixtures exercise ESM imports and classic script globals; no library TypeScript is compiled by this fixture server.

 The command prints an OS temporary directory containing a JSON result for each browser and screenshots of failures.
 A failure, missing tests, or skipped/pending tests causes a nonzero exit status.
 Fixtures and the server are cleaned up on completion; reports remain outside the repository.
-CI calls `pnpm cypress:run` after building the package.
+CI builds the package once, then downloads that artifact into four parallel browser jobs.
+Chrome/WebKit also run native input and timezone checks.
+Reports and screenshots are uploaded as GitHub Actions artifacts; see [CI and releases](../../.github/README.md).

 ## Coverage and maintenance